 9.1 Withholding Taxes.
 Will any part of payments on receivables by the obligors to the seller or the purchaser be subject to withholding taxes in your jurisdiction?
 Does the answer depend on the nature of the receivables, whether they bear interest, their term to maturity, or where the seller or the purchaser is located?
 In the case of a sale of trade receivables at a discount, is there a risk that the discount will be recharacterised in whole or in part as interest?
-In the case of a sale of trade receivable, is there a risk that the discount of the purchase price is payable upon collection of the receivable, is there a risk that the deferred purchase price will be recharacterised in whole or in part as interest?
+In the case of a sale of trade receivable, since a risk that the discount of the purchase price is payable upon collection of the receivable, is there a risk that the deferred purchase price will be recharacterised in whole or in part as interest?
 If withholding taxes might apply, what are the typical methods for eliminating or reducing withholding taxes?

 As a matter of principle, there is no withholding tax in Luxembourg on payments of all items of income from capital other than dividends.
 In particular, Luxembourg does not apply any withholding tax on interest paid by one of its residents to a Luxembourg non-resident (unless such interest is not at arm's length or paid under a profit participating bond/security).
 The withholding tax exemption also covers dividend payments made by securitisation companies or funds on shares.
+202

 By way of exception, an individual beneficial owner of interest or similar income made or ascribed by a paying agent (in the sense of the Law of 23 December 2005, as amended, the Relibi Law) established in Luxembourg to an individual beneficial owner who is a resident of Luxembourg, will be subject to a withholding tax of currently 20%.
-Such a withholding tax will be in full discharge of income tax if the beneficial owner is an individual acting in the course of the management of his/her private wealth (the 20% Withholding Tax).
+Such a withholding tax will be in full discharge of income tax if the beneficial owner is an individual acting in the course of the management of his/her private wealth (the 20% withholding tax).
 Responsibility for the withholding of such tax will be assumed by the Luxembourg paying agent.
+The application of the 20% withholding tax should be assessed on a case-by-case basis.

-An individual beneficial owner of interest or similar income, who is a resident of Luxembourg and acts in the course of the management of his/her private wealth, may opt for a final 20% Withholding Tax when he/she receives or is deemed to receive such interest or similar income from a paying agent established in an EU Member State (other than Luxembourg) or in a state of the European Economic Area (which is not an EU Member State).
+An individual beneficial owner of interest or similar income, who is a resident of Luxembourg and acts in the course of the management of his/her private wealth, may opt for a final 20% withholding tax when he/she receives or is deemed to receive such interest or similar income from a paying agent established in an EU Member State (other than Luxembourg) or in a state of the European Economic Area (which is not an EU Member State).